- CLASS: Reptilia (Reptiles)

 Snakes are found living on land and in water, as well as in every habitat imaginable—on every continent except Antarctica.

 The can be found in open oceans, vast deserts, and mountain regions at altitudes of over 10,000 feet (3,000 meters).
 Those that live in places where it gets very cold in winter may hibernate in deep, underground dens, remaining dormant until spring brings warm weather again.
-Snakes that live in desert habitats often spend the heat of the day in burrows dug by other animals.
+Snakes that live in desert habitats often spend the heat of the day in burrows dug by other wildlife.

 All snakes are strictly carnivores and have quite a varied diet: they eat mammals, such as mice, rats, and rabbits, fish, frogs, or even other snakes!
 There are some snakes that only eat eggs, usually those laid by birds.
 To get through that hard shell, an egg-eating snake has sharp bones in its throat that cut the egg open as it is swallowed.
 They then spit the shell pieces back out.

 Snakes find their prey in a variety of ways: by sight, by using heat-sensing pits on the sides of their head (these snakes are called pit vipers) or on the lips of some boas and pythons, by sensing vibrations with their body, or "tasting" the air with their tongue to see what's nearby.
 Snakes have two main methods of finding food: active hunting for food or sitting in ambush, waiting for food to come to them.
 It's usually the larger snakes, like pythons, boas, and vipers that use the "sit-and-wait" technique, but even these snakes may have to move to another area from time to time if they are not successful.

 Snakes can strike (or reach forward quickly to grab their prey) with amazing speed.
 Some just snatch small prey and begin swallowing immediately, others grip and constrict around their prey, squeezing tighter each time the victim exhales.
 These constrictors feel the heart beat of the prey and constrict until it stops.
 Venomous snakes inject a toxic complex protein into their prey that kills or paralyzes it.